-I’m fascinated by the history of tourism which I touch upon occasionally here at Ellie & Co.
-So far, we’ve uncovered this nostalgic travel magazine, enjoyed swooning over 1960s aeroplane interiors, explored vintage caravan brochures, remembered the art of the hotel luggage label and airline luggage label, learned what it took to become a stewardess in the 1960s, travelled to Beirut in the 1960s, Brighton in the 1950s and gone camping in the 1970s.
-Sheesh.
-That’s a lot of time travelling.
-Today, I’m diving into a collection of old-school travel posters I found for sale in this Etsy shop.
+Travel history is as interesting to me as travel itself.
+It’s a topic I touch upon often here at Ellie & Co.
+So far, we’ve enjoyed reminiscing over this nostalgic travel magazine, 1960s aeroplane interiors, vintage caravan brochures, the lost art of the hotel luggage label and airline luggage label, discovered what it took to become a stewardess in the 1960s, travelled to Beirut in the 1960s, Brighton in the 1950s and gone camping in the 1970s.
+Today, I’m diving into the world of tourism advertising having found a collection of old-school travel posters for sale in this Etsy shop.

 Original vintage tourism posters